 These are little bottles filled with paint or ink, with a spongy tip that helps you to apply colour evenly.

 There are two very different découpage techniques.
-The first is the art of creating a 3D image from paper layers, where the smaller parts of a repeated image are cut out and layered on top of the original image with sticky fixers.
+The first is the art of creating a 3D image from paper layers.
+The smaller parts of a repeated image are cut out and layered on top of the original image with sticky fixers.
 The second is when pieces of specialist découpage paper are used to cover an object to decorate it, usually using watered-down PVA glue or Mod Podge.

 A die-cutting machine cuts out shapes from paper or card.
 The machine sandwiches metal dies (templates) over your chosen card, which is then fed through a roller by turning a handle on the machine.
 The pressure on the die creates the cut.

 These machines cut out shapes at the touch of a button, with no need for metal dies.

 A digital collection of materials that can include papers, alphabets and toppers.

 Printed papers that you purchase online and download and print at home.
 Great for an instant stash boost!

 A digital image, usually outlined in black, that can be printed out and coloured in.

 A technique where card or paper is distressed with a tool to create a rough-edged, aged finish.